How do I use Needine?

 Each user in Needine has a role that controls what they can see and do.

-Sets up the organization: creates users, registers AI models, configures API keys and webhooks, and generates compliance reports.
+Sets up the organization: creates users, registers AI models and vendors, configures API keys and webhooks, manages compliance modules, and generates EU AI Act reports.

 - ✓Create and manage users